-Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform radiographic procedures.
+Only medical imaging and radiation therapy professionals who have completed the appropriate education and obtained certification(s) as outlined in these standards should perform nuclear medicine and molecular imaging procedures.

-Radiographers prepare for their roles on the interdisciplinary team by successfully completing a program in radiography that is programmatically accredited or part of an institution that is regionally accredited, and by attaining appropriate primary certification from the ARRT.

-Those passing the radiography examination use the credential R.T.(R).
+Nuclear medicine technologists prepare for their roles on the interdisciplinary team by successfully completing a program in nuclear medicine that is programmatically accredited or part of an institution that is regionally accredited, and by attaining appropriate primary certification from the ARRT or the NMTCB.
+Those passing the ARRT examination use the credential R.T.(N).
+Those passing the NMTCB examination use the credential CNMT.